• PROGRAM

 14:00 – 16:00 SYMPOSIUM SYMPOSIUM SYMPOSIUM SYMPOSIUM SYMPOSIUM

-Teaching and Supervising Qualitative Research in Psychology Qualitative research for socio‑environmental transformation Co‑constructing qualitative methods in community‑based health research Harnessing Interpretative Phenomenological Analysis (IPA) Studying language, mind and society
+Teaching and Supervising Qualitative Research in Psychology Qualitative research for socio‑environmental transformation : Approches based on environmental psychology Co-constructing qualitative methods in community-based health research: ethical and psychosocial issues Harnessing the power of Interpretative Phenomenological Analysis (IPA) to understand and engage with our complex and changing pers Studying language, mind and society: methodological journeys unfolded

 16:00 – 16:30 COFFEE BREAK